-9.(1) The relevant licensing authority may serve a notice on the applicant requiring the applicant to provide such further information as may be required to determine an application for a licence under the respective licencing legislation.
+9. (1) A licensing authority may serve a notice on an applicant requiring the applicant to provide such further information as may be required to determine an application for a licence under the respective licensing legislation.

 Notice for further information.